“Inflation is taxation without legislation.”

 European fixed-income instruments (like government bonds) have been providing negative returns for years.
 Stock markets have been performing very well for the last few years, but in the light of the upcoming interest rate hikes and global uncertainty, we have already seen a quite significant correction, and in the short term, this asset class will probably not shine as it used to do.
 At the same time, alternative assets have been doing relatively well and will probably continue to do so in the future, but beating a double-digit inflation rate remains a challenge here as well.

 How is inflation affecting your savings?

-Senior investors, having experience with the high inflation rates in 1970s and 1980s, can attest the inflation to be the “portfolio killer” as it eats up the real value of the investments.
+Senior investors, having experience with the high inflation rates in the 1970s and 1980s, can attest that inflation is the “portfolio killer” as it eats up the real value of the investments.

 The worst thing about inflation is that you would need to take action to cause the loss of the purchasing power of your savings.